 Imagine adding a finished loft conversion to your house in as little as ten days.
-An extra bedroom and bathroom, home office or kids’ playroom, all without the mess, hassle and disruption of having builders in your home for months.
+An extra bedroom and bathroom, home office or kids’ playroom; all without the mess, hassle and disruption of having builders in your home for months.
 A loft conversion without the uncertainty of bad builders or hidden costs.
-Custom-built, quality-guaranteed and precision-engineered around you, offsite modular loft conversions from Landmark Lofts are the future.
+Individually designed to meet your specifications and precision-engineered by experienced professionals, modular lofts from Landmark Lofts are the future.

-Request a free consultation and one of our design consultants will then arrange a convenient time to meet you at your home.
+Get an instant quote online, then a design consultant will arrange a convenient time to meet you at your home.
 Once there, they’ll help you create the perfect loft conversion, individually tailored to meet your needs whilst making the most of your home’s potential.
 Afterwards, we’ll carry out a 3D survey of your existing loft and draw up architectural plans.
 Once you’re happy to go ahead, we’ll send off the required applications for you.

-Construction of your loft in our new factory will take just 5 working days.
-A week before your loft is due to be delivered, the installation team will begin preparatory works on your home.
+Construction of your loft in the factory will take just 5 working days.
+A week before your loft is due to be delivered, our installation team will begin preparatory works on your home.
 This will include running utilities to the loft level and installing structural supports.
 The day before your loft arrives to be fitted, our team will remove your roof then seal it up and waterproof it until the next day.

 Your loft will be delivered by HGV and craned onto your home within a single day.
 This is the only time during the installation process that we require your property to be vacant.
 By the evening you’ll be sleeping safe and sound in your own home.
 In the following days, the installation team will seal the loft modules together, install the staircase, connect up your utilities and finish all plastering and interior work.
 After a total of only 10-14 days, your new loft will be 100% complete and ready to decorate.